qmk/qmk_firmware/docs/feature_unicode.md

 |`UNICODE_KEY_LNX` |`uint16_t`|`LCTL(LSFT(KC_U))`|`#define UNICODE_KEY_LNX  LCTL(LSFT(KC_E))`|
 |`UNICODE_KEY_WINC`|`uint8_t` |`KC_RALT`         |`#define UNICODE_KEY_WINC KC_RGUI`         |

-#### Input Method Cycling
+#### Input Mode Cycling

-Also, you can choose which input methods are availble for cycling through.
+You can choose which input modes are available for cycling through.
 By default, this is disabled.
-But if you want to enabled it, then limiting it to just those modes makes sense.
-Note that `UNICODE_SELECTED_MODES` define is comma delimited.
+If you want to enable it, then limiting it to just the modes you use makes sense.
+Note that the input mode constants in `UNICODE_SELECTED_MODES` are comma delimited.

 ```c
 #define UNICODE_SELECTED_MODES UC_OSX, UC_LNX, UC_WIN, UC_WINC